mguilherme/java-design-patterns/README.md

 #### Singleton Pattern
 This pattern involves a single class which is responsible to create an object while making sure that only a single object gets created.

+#### Builder Pattern
+A Builder class builds the final object step by step.
+This builder is independent of other objects.